amartinsec/BadBird-C2/README.md

 ## Detection

-Currently, all data is transmitted through the useragent (I plan on changing this eventually by adding data in the request headers).
+Currently, all data is transmitted through the useragent (I plan on changing this eventually by adding data in other headers).
-This means that monitoring the user-agent is a good way to strange activity.
+This means that monitoring the user-agent is a good way to identify strange activity.
 After some quick research of the most common useragent lengths, I found that the longest of the averages was 162 bytes.
-Here's a basic Snort rule to detect traffic that has a user-agent length greater than 200 bytes (BadBird C2 will trigger this alert):
+Here's a basic Snort rule to detect traffic that has a user-agent length greater than 200 bytes (BadBird C2 will always trigger this alert):

 ```Snort
 alert tcp $EXTERNAL_NET any -> $HOME_NET 80 (msg:"Suspicious User-Agent"; flow:to_server,established; content:"User-Agent:"; nocase; content:".{200,}"; nocase; classtype:bad-unknown; sid:10000001; rev:1;)